VoodooTeam/prometheus-middleware/readme.md

 | HTTP_DURATION_BUCKETS     | [0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2] | List of values for HTTP request duration     |
 | HTTP_SUMMARY_PERCENTILES  | [0.5, 0.9, 0.95, 0.99]                  | List of values for HTTP request percentiles  |

+To see how to use the module you can refer to the [example folder](https://github.com/VoodooTeam/prometheus-middleware/tree/master/example).

 # Debug

 The agent use debug module in order not to pollute your logs.